ChainSafe/lodestar/docs/pages/run/validator-management/proposer-config.md

 After you have configured your proposer configuration YAML file, you can start Lodestar with an additional CLI flag option pointing to the file: `--proposerSettingsFile /path/to/proposer_config.yaml`.

 :::info
-The proposer configuration can also be retrived via the keymanager API endpoint:
+The proposer configuration can also be retrieved via the keymanager API endpoint:

 ```
 GET /eth/v0/validator/{pubkey}/proposer_config